Lacrosse at the 2022 World Games: Qualification

 A total of 8 teams for each gender competed in the lacrosse event at the 2022 World Games.

 Qualification for the men's tournament of the 2022 World Games was based primarily on final placement at the 2018 World Lacrosse Championship.
 The Iroquois team, who took third at the 2018 championship, were initially disqualified as the Iroquois confederacy does not have a National Olympic Committee; after the ruling was overturned, the Irish team vacated their place in their favour.
 Lacrosse was invented by Indigenous nations including the Iroquois or Haudenosaunee peoples, and the game has spiritual significance for them.

 For the women's tournament, the 2021 World Lacrosse Women's World Championship was supposed to be the basis for qualification.
-Like their men's counterpart, the Iroquois women's national lacrosse team will be eligible to qualify.
-However the Women's World Championship was postponed to July 2022.
+Like their men's counterpart, the Iroquois women's national lacrosse team was eligible to qualify.
+However, the Women's World Championship was postponed to July 2022.